What’s Wrong with My Website + The Bad Website Checklist

 You can also set up click events in Google Tag Manager, then view Google Analytics reports by device, browser, and other dimensions to get more granular with how and why the issue might be happening.

 If you’re making changes to your copy, images, menus, or page layouts to fix user experience issues, A/B testing is a smart way to roll out changes.
 This way you can try out different creative options to see which adjusted element best solves the problem.

 For example, you might test two different menu layouts, or two versions of a page with a CTA placed in different locations.

-Make sure each navigational option is clearly labeled in language that your target audience will understand, and that it’s located in a place that makes sense – both within menus and on pages.
+Choose wisely between scrolling vs. clicking to suit each page’s position in the buyer’s journey.
+Each navigational option should be clearly labeled in language that your target audience will understand, and located in a place that makes sense – both within menus and on pages.
 Content groupings need to be logical, like books on a library shelf.

 Cap off your UX improvements by always setting links within the page or post copy to ‘open in a new tab’.
 This means that wherever your visitor goes, they have to come back to your site at some point.
 And that’s an opportunity to re-engage.